MarcCharmois/python3.6-eventHubTrigger-function/readme.md

 # python3.7 eventHubTrigger function
 ## Desctiption
-An Azure function to be triggered by an event that occurs within an Azure Event Hub.
+An Azure function triggered when an event occurs within an Azure Event Hub.
+If the event contains the string "test" send an email using sendgrid
 ## Settings
+### event-triggered part
  - 1 add a local.settings.json file with this structure
 ```
 {